 Egmont Seeds

 This family-owned company in New Plymouth caters to home gardeners and emphasizes customer service.
-They offer more than 500 types of flower seeds, as well as seeds for herbs and New Zealand native plants.
+They offer a wide variety of flower seeds, as well as seeds for herbs and New Zealand native plants.

 Emerden